TaniyaAnshu29/Project_Linkedin/README.md

 - On click of "save" button, it converted to "saved" and get stored in local storage.
 - On click of "View description" button from list, based on the job Id's, job list page linked to job details page and open a detailed job description modal, where the description of any of the selected jobs will displayed.
 - Selected job displays the company logo and name, job title and location, "apply now" button, "save job" button, "About the job" section and all the detials are fetched from <jobs.json>.

+## Features & Functionality of Networking and Connections page

+"My Network" page helps users build and manage professional connections.
+This page allows users to send and accept connection requests, view their existing connections, and discover new professionals based on mutual interests.
+It enhances networking by suggesting relevant people, companies, and groups to follow.
+- In this page, there is two blocks for showing "my connections" and "people you may know".
+- In "people you may know" sidebar, it diplays the lists of people (with their profile pic, name, mutual connections) with connect button through which user can connect to them.
+- On click of "connect" button, it changed to "connected" button, the number of connection(in another block) get increases by one and get stored in local storage (my connection page).

+- Clicking the connections from another block of the page opens the another page of my-connection where the lists of peoples user has connected will show.
+- That page shows profile pic,name, profession and time when user get connected is shown.